gitasong/mws-restaurant-stage-3-full/README.md

 ## Project Overview: Stage 2

+### Description

+A responsive, accessible, offline-first web application that allows the user to get a list of NYC restaurants corresponding to the neighborhoods and cuisines selected from two dropdown menus.

+### Project Overview

 For the **Restaurant Reviews** projects, we are incrementally converting a static webpage to a mobile-ready, offline-first web application.
 In **Stage Two**, you will take our responsive, accessible design from **Stage One** and make it offline-first, so that all assets from all visited pages are available to the client when offline.
 We do that by implementing in-browser caching and storing assets in indexedDB for offline use.

-### Description

-A responsive, accessible, offline-first web application that allows the user to get a list of NYC restaurants corresponding to the neighborhoods and cuisines selected from two dropdown menus.

 ## Setup/Installation Requirements